Flagsmith/flagsmith-docs/docs/basic-features/managing-features.md

 - A selected Multivariate String/Integer/Float - the `Flag Value`

 You are free to use either the `Flag State`, or the `Flag Value` or a combination of both `Flag State` and `Flag Value` within each flag.
-You dont have to provide or use a `Flag Value`.
+You don't have to provide or use a `Flag Value`.
 If you just want a boolean flag, you can just ignore the `Flag Value` altogether.

 ## Examples of Use